francistheodorecatte/signage_script/readme.md

 Now including a user config file with some simple input sanitization!
 Fancy.

-Requires omxplayer, fbi, and cifs-utils to work.
+Requires omxplayer and cifs-utils to work.
 If you want to keep your Pi from becoming part of a botnet, I suggest using ufw.

 If you copy this code, god help you